 Before spinning, check that the drive bands are set up for the ratio you desire.
-The lowest ratio, 5:1, is used by putting the lower drive band in the back groove on the drive wheel and on the middle groove on the accelerator wheel; and putting the upper drive band on the largest groove on the flyer.
-The upper drive band always rides in the largest groove on the accelerator wheel.
-Check also that the drive band is not wrapping around the locking peg, but is to the right of it as you face the flyer.
+The lowest ratio, 3:1, is used by putting the drive band in the largest groove on the flyer.
+The drive band will seat itself on the drive wheel as needed to align with the flyer groove selected.